bianca9901/hangman/README.md

 * As a returning visitor my goal is to play the game to see if my guessing skills has improved.

-* As a returning visitor my goal is to play the game together with a friend so that we can play together. ?DELETE?
+* As a returning visitor my goal is to play the game together with a friend so that we can share the fun.

 ### **Frequent Visitor Goals:**